Vyral/base-template/_posts/2018-06-22-get-an-instant-offer-on-your-st--george-home.md

 It's all fun and games watching folks sell their home on HGTV...it's entirely different when it comes time to actually do the work required to sell <em>yours!</em>

 After our lead Listing Specialist Robert Macfarlane met with Tonie to price and list the home he shared her concerns with me.
-I thought, "what if I/we bought it?"
+I thought, "What if I/we bought it?"
 I presented the idea to Tonie 24 hours later.
 Her eyes lit up like it was Christmas morning!

 30 days later I purchased the home in its as-is condition, they never had to show it a single time to other buyers, nor make a single repair.
 She was off to Colorado, just like that!